drgeb/gargage/roles/java/README.md

 # role java

 Installs Java development tools.

-Primarily, it installs sdkman which can be used to manage Java and Java-related tools locally.
+This generally installs the `asdf` utility with the java plugin, which can then be used to install a variety of Java versions

-A system Java 8 JDK is also installed.

-### Ubuntu
+### Debian / Ubuntu / RedHat / CentOS

-Note: Gradle is installed from system packages.

-* java_packages: List of DEB packages to install.
+* java_packages: List of system packages to install.
-* java_sdkman_script: Script to install sdkman

-### CentOS

-* java_packages: List of YUM packages to install.
+* java_versions: List of Java versions to install using asdf
-* java_sdkman_script: Script to install sdkman
-*
+* java_global_version: Java version to activate in asdf

 ### Amazon

+* java_extras: List of Amazon Linux Extras to enable
-* java_packages: List of YUM packages to install.
+* java_packages: List of system packages to install.
-* java_sdkman_script: Script to install sdkman
+* java_versions: List of Java versions to install using asdf.
+* java_global_version: Java version to activate in asdf

 ### MacOSX

+* java_packages: List of homebrew packages to install.
-* java_sdkman_script: Script to install sdkman
+* java_versions: List of Java versions to install using asdf.
+* java_global_version: Java version to activate in asdf